Strengthening Health Equity through Primary Care Transformation

 CQC is working to advance health equity through programs like Equity and Quality at Independent Practices in LA County, a quality improvement collaborative for primary care practices and independent physician associations focused on reducing health disparities for Medi-Cal enrollees of color.

-To learn more about disparities in colorectal cancer care and what patients, providers, health plans and purchasers can do to advance equitable care, view a recording of CQC’s latest webinar, Addressing Disparities in Colorectal Cancer.
+To learn more about disparities in colorectal cancer care and what patients, providers, health plans and purchasers can do to advance equitable care, view a recording of CQC’s latest webinar Addressing Disparities in Colorectal Cancer and access our guide to designing an effective colorectal cancer outreach campaign.

 Exploring Capitated Payment for Primary Care in California